mozilla/PyPOM/docs/user_guide.rst

 --------

 In order to locate elements you need to specify both a locator strategy and the locator itself.
-See the official API documentation for the various `locator strategies`_.
+The :py:class:`~selenium.webdriver.common.by.By` class covers the common locator strategies.
 A suggested approach is to store your locators at the top of your page/region classes.
 Ideally these should be preceeded with a single underscore to indicate that they're primarily reserved for internal use.
 These attributes can be stored as a two item tuple containing both the strategy and locator, and can then be unpacked when passed to a method that requires the arguments to be separated.

 The following example shows a locator being defined and used in a page object::